 Privacy Rights of Students in Education Records

 The federal Family Education Rights and Privacy Act of 1974 (FERPA), and regulations adopted subsequent to the Act, set out requirements designed to protect students' privacy in their records maintained by the college or university.
 The university has incorporated FERPA into our student records administration policies.
 The complete FERPA policy: Federal Department of Education.
 For more information, or to obtain a copy of the Student Records-Confidentiality & Release policy, please call the Registrar's Office (252) 335-0821 x 2252.

 The Equity in Athletics Disclosure Act

 In compliance with the Equity in Athletics Disclosure Act (EADA), our Athletics Department reports required information to the Office of Postsecondary Education and directly to prospective students and parents.
 This information includes athletic graduation rates, the number of male and female athletes on campus, the expenses and athletic aid spent on each sport, recruiting expenses, annual revenue and salaries for all coaches.
-Data on athletic program participation rates and financial support are currently not available.
+Data on athletic program participation rates and financial support can be found at http://ope.ed.gov/athletics.
 Contact the Athletics Department at (252) 335-0821 x 2260, Athletics.

 Completion of Degrees and Graduation Rate Information

 Graduation rates for full-time, first-time undergraduates are available currently at the National Center for Educational Statistics College Navigator.
 Search for "College of The Albemarle."
 The information is also displayed by gender and by ethnicity.
 Degree completion and graduation rates can also be obtained by calling the Office of Institutional Effectiveness and Advancement at (252) 335-0821 x 2387.

 Financial Aid Information